BSc (Hons) Bloodstock and Performance Horse Management

 This is your opportunity to secure invaluable real-world experience in an area that matches up to your personal interests and professional aspirations.
-It consists of a 20-week placement in your second year, at a national or international company, with the added option of completing a full year of employment between your second and third year if you wish.
-You might find it beneficial to link your choice of placement to your final year electives and Research Project (dissertation) topic.
+It consists of a 20-week placement in your second year, at a national or international company, with the added option of completing a full year of employment between your second and third year.

 The course will be delivered through lectures, seminars, visiting speakers and field trips.